premprtp/Programming-in-MATLAB/README.md

 # Programming-in-MATLAB
+#
-This is introduction to how program in Matlab.
+This is introduction to how to program in Matlab.
+#